 - 1. Shut off the water supply to the icemaker. - 2.
 Remove front panel and reservoir cover. - 3.
-To remove float only, "A" models: pry the mounting flanges apart enough to lift one float pivot pin out of the flange hole, and pull float up and out of the reservoir.
-"B" models: disconnect water inlet tube, push in the tab behind the reservoir and pull valve assembly out of the reservoir tank. - 4.
+To remove float only, pry the mounting flanges apart enough to lift one float pivot pin out of the flange hole, and pull float up and out of the reservoir. - 4.
 To remove reservoir, disconnect water inlet compression fitting at reservoir inlet. - 5.
 Remove drain hose from reservoir. - 6.
 Remove evaporator inlet hose from reservoir. - 7.
 Remove mounting screws from reservoir bracket, and remove reservoir from icemaker. - 8.
 Reverse to reassemble.